 Pass out spoons, one to a person.
 Place Sex in a Pan in the middle of the table.
 In the spirit of communal adventure everyone dips in and eats spoonful by spoonful from the pan.
 Scoop all the way to the bottom with each bite.

 So far, I’ve only known one man who said he enjoyed Sex ina Pan.
 He was able to rise above the gooey communal aspects others have no taste for.
-However, let it be known that my brother-in-law, Frank, has a very strong bias for anything chocolate.
+However, let it be known that my brother-in-law, Frank, is very partial to anything chocolate.

 Growing up in a family with regular fire-making rituals, I inherited an obsession with flames.
 When the outside temperature dropped, it was time to place newspaper, kindling, and wood in the fireplace and watch it burn.
 Now I live in an historic Parisian apartment with seven stone and marble fireplaces.
 All of them sealed shut.
 In the dark winter months there is only one thing to do.
 Between four and five in the afternoon, as the sun is setting, I begin lighting candles.

 Recently, I became aware this is not a tradition others follow as consistently as I do.
 On a dark December afternoon, my friend Lesli invited a group of women to her apartment in Paris for “wine and unwind” time.
 This is a time of bringing friends into your home, opening a bottle of something, and letting conversation flow.

 Lesli’s apartment is furnished with a spectacular crystal chandelier from another century.
 While admiringly it, I noticed it was outfitted with candles!
 They had never been lit since Lesli moved in three years before.
 She needed little encouragement from me.
 I climbed on a chair, broke off the old wicks and re-lit them.
 In full glow, this antique beauty became a Versailles-worthy show stopper.